PiciAkk/fibonacci.py/README.md

 num
 ```

-*Note: Instead of num, you can specify how many fibonacci numbers you want to display (0 will be displayed, but it does not count)*
+*Note: Instead of num, you can specify how many Fibonacci-numbers you want to display (0 will be displayed, but it does not count)*